AMUSF Diploma Course

 Stage 3 – Diploma

-A large traditional armchair to include at least two of the following elements: the fitting of caps and collars, scroll arms or stitched-up edges to arms, sprung arms, coil sprung seats, independent sprung edges, deep buttoning, fluting or an iron framed chair.
+You will tackle a large traditional armchair to include at least two of the following elements: the fitting of caps and collars, scroll arms or stitched-up edges to arms, sprung arms, coil sprung seats, independent sprung edges, deep buttoning, fluting or an iron framed chair.
+This project will test your traditional skills and you’ll learn some new ones too.
+You will put your traditional skills into practice on a much larger scale.
+The devil is in the detail and this project will test your patience and take longer than you think but you will be amazed at what you accomplish.

 Written Research Project